Select in what format You wish to buy the album

-Great musicians from Israel added so many wonderful flavours to this creation and this album would have never been the same without their masterful presence: great thanks to Arthur Krasnobaev (trumpet), Elyasaf Bashari (electric bass), Liron Meyuhas (percussions), Roy Brosh (drum set).
+Great musicians from Israel added so many wonderful flavors to this creation and this album would have never been the same without their masterful presence: great thanks to Arthur Krasnobaev (trumpet), Elyasaf Bashari (electric bass), Liron Meyuhas (percussions), Roy Brosh (drum set).

 A few more dear friends have sent their recorded parts via the internet:

-Reka Fodor, a transylvanian singer, sent us some vocals and tap dancing sounds recorded by Attila Szakál for the tracks: “Train to Avalon”, “Place of the Gods” and “Make Space.”
+Reka Fodor, a Transylvanian singer, sent us some vocals and tap dancing sounds recorded by Attila Szakál for the tracks: “Train to Avalon”, “Place of the Gods” and “Make Space.”

-A few more incredible musicians, Dana Indane (vocals on the track “Place of the Gods”) and Andris Grunte (contrabass on multiple tracks), added their essence and are truly appreciated for their input.
+A few more incredible musicians, Dana Indane (vocals on the track “Place of the Gods”) and Andris Grunte (contrabass on multiple tracks) added their essence and are truly appreciated for their input.